 It has all the ornate décor and carvings you would expect, in hues of red for good fortune, orange and brassy gold, mixing modern and traditional architectural styles in its pillars, roofs and prayer halls where you will find the sculptures of the deity or goddess.
 I found the lantern ceiling upon entry atmospheric and impressive, as is a walk in the Chinese gardens accompanying the temple.

 Address: 65, Persiaran Endah, Taman Persiaran Desa, 50460 Kuala Lumpur

 Little India Brickfields

 Any Kuala Lumpur itinerary is not complete without the places that represent its harmonious mesh of cultures and religions.
-It is said that Little India was given its title in 1997 after 95% of the population in the area was deemed Indian descent and this neighbourhood in Kuala Lumpur is the biggest Little India in Malaysia.
-Here you will find a whole host of restaurants, textile and spice shops mainly along the Jalan Tun Sambanthan street marked by a colourful display of archways, lamps and fountains.
+It is said that Little India was given its title in 1997 after 95% of the population in the area was of Indian descent, and this neighbourhood in Kuala Lumpur is the biggest Little India in Malaysia.
+Here you will find a host of restaurants, textile, and spice shops, mainly along the Jalan Tun Sambanthan street marked by a colourful display of archways, lamps, and fountains.
 My suggestion is to spend time indulging in the culinary scene here.

 Address: Jalan Tun Sambanthan (formerly known as Brickfields Road)

 Merdeka Square (Independence Square) and the Sultan Abdul Samad Building

 One of the more symbolic things to see in Kuala Lumpur, this square is where Malaysia declared independence from the British at midnight on August 31, 1957, when the British flag was lowered and the Malaysian one, as you see today, hoisted.